 The course starts on September 21st with an optional visit to the yearly Bridge to the Future Conference in Musis, Arnhem, commemorating the Battle of Arnhem, as organized by the War Requiem Foundation [language is in Dutch].
 During this year’s conference, a variety of speakers present or discuss non-violent resistance in contemporary and historical moments of (war) crises.

 The first official evening session of the course starts the week after in week three of period 1.
 The course ends in week 4 of period 2.
 Besides two theoretical lectures, the course will consist of three interactive workshops where different methods of non-violent resistance and tools to act will be presented and followed up with a creative and playful “experience-it-yourself” action.

 During the course, students will be asked to share visual reflection exercises after each evening session on an online platform.
 Students are examined for a final group assignment where they present their own design of a non-violent resistance project (60% of total grade, composed of 30% peer review and 30% teachers' evaluation).
 After the presentations on the last evening of the course, students are asked to write an individual reflection paper (the other 40% of the final grade).

 (optional) Week 3 - September 21

-Bridge to the Future Conference in the Eusebiuskerk in Arnhem commemorating the Battle of Arnhem, as organized by the War Requim Foundation.
+Bridge to the Future Conference in Musis, Arnhem, commemorating the Battle of Arnhem, as organized by the War Requim Foundation.
 We can visit the event as a group when you are thinking to register or registered for the capita selecta.
 This event is held in Dutch only.
 You can register for this event by filling in this form: https://goo.gl/forms/LszB6Y8SRZZTqxaQ2

 Opening lecture of the course is an open guest lecture by philosopher and anthropologist dr. Femke Kaulingfreks who will discuss different forms of political involvement by revealing the role of ‘street politics’.